elotroalex/chiens/_texts/translation.md

 - I turn to the unknown wind bursting with persecution
 - I'm leaving
 - don't speak, don't laugh
-- Africa sleeps—don't speak, don't laugh.
-Africa bleeds my mother
+- Africa sleeps---don't speak, don't laugh.
+Africa bleeds, my mother
 - Africa opens, shattered by the channel of vermin,
 - to the sterile invasion of the spermatozoa of rape!